archivesunleashed/aut-docs/docs/toolkit-walkthrough.md

 Later in this lesson, we use the networking tool [Gephi](https://gephi.org/).

 Make sure that Docker is running!
-If it isn't you might see an error like `docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+If it isn't, you might see an error like `docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?` – make sure to run it (on Mac, for example, you need to run the Docker application itself).

-Make a directory in your userspace, somewhere where you can find it: on your desktop, perhaps.
+Make a directory in your userspace, somewhere where you can find it, on your desktop perhaps.
 Call it `data`.
 In my case, I will create it on my desktop and it will have a path like `/Users/ianmilligan1/desktop/data`.

 Use the following command, replacing `/path/to/your/data` with the directory.